TimSchopf/bag_of_words_meets_bags_of_popcorn/README.md

 For data and detailed description visit: https://www.kaggle.com/c/word2vec-nlp-tutorial

-The original kaggle code is adapted to a DualCore, 8GB RAM Windows 7 operating system.
+The original kaggle code is adapted to a DualCore, 8GB RAM, Windows 7 operating system.
 In addition, slight performance improvements were made and a updated Python version, as well as updated packages were used.

 Versions:
 * Python 3.6.3